vitessio/website/content/en/docs/17.0/reference/features/tablet-throttler.md

 See [vtctl UpdateThrottlerConfig](../../programs/vtctl/throttler#updatethrottlerconfig).

-To transition from a `v15` configuration to `v16`, first populate topo with a new throttler configuration.
+If you are still using the `v15` flags, we recommend that you transition to the new throttler configuration scheme: first populate topo with a new throttler configuration via `UpdateThrottlerConfig`.
 At the very least, set a `--threshold`.
 You likely also want to `--enable`.
 Then, reconfigure `vttablet`s with `--throttler-config-via-topo`, and restart them.

-### v15 and before
+### v16 and before

-In `v15` and earlier versions, the throttler is configured per tablet.
+In earlier versions, the throttler is configured per tablet.
 Each tablet can have throttler enabled/disabled independently, or have different thresholds.

-`v16` supports the `v15` configuration, but this support may be removed in `v17`.
+`v17` still supports the per-tablet configuration if you specify `--throttler-config-via-topo=false`, but this will be removed in `v18`.

 - The throttler is **disabled** by default.
 Use the `vttablet` option `--enable-lag-throttler` to enable the throttler.
   When the throttler is disabled, it still serves `/throttler/check` and `/throttler/check-self` API endpoints, and responds with `HTTP 200 OK` to all requests.